 Do I need to fill out an application for each child?

 No. Complete one Free and Reduced-Price Meal Application for all children in the household.
-We cannot approve an incomplete application so be sure to fill out all required information.
+Please be sure to fill out all required information.

 Who can get free meals?

-- Income—Your children can get free or reduced-price meals if your household’s gross income (total without deductions) is within the limits described on the Federal Income Eligibility Guidelines.
+- Income—Children can get free or reduced-price meals if your household’s gross income (total without deductions) is within the limits described on the Federal Income Eligibility Guidelines.

-- Special Program Participants—All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP), Food Distribution Program on Indian Reservations (FDPIR), or Temporary Assistance for Needy Families (TANF), can get free meals regardless of income.
+- Special Program Participants—All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or Food Distribution Program on Indian Reservations (FDPIR), can get free meals regardless of income.
 Children who attend Pre-K or PPCD based on State Funding are also eligible for free meals.

 - Foster—Foster children under the legal responsibility of a foster care agency or court appointed guardian are eligible for free meals.

 - Homeless, Runaway, and Migrant Farm Worker—Children who meet the definition of homeless, runaway, or migrant farm worker qualify for free meals.
 If you haven’t been told about a child’s status as homeless, runaway, or migrant farm worker, please contact the campus counselor for each child.